 (b) an appropriate amount of Cash Deposit transferred into the Reserve Account.

-For the avoidance of doubt, the FAA shall not incur any liability by reason of the Credit Cover of a Trading Party proving to be inadequate or excessive.
+For the avoidance of doubt, the FAA shall not incur any liability by reason of the Credit Cover of an Imbalance Party proving to be inadequate or excessive.

 5.2 Reduction of Credit Cover